calamina/constellation/README.md

 - add throttle to next/prev
 - clean topology CSS / HTML

-- one more with orbs like the ps2 logo !s
+- one more with orbs like the ps2 logo
-- maybe hide bg stars
 - animation on click (open?), rotation and controls

 - add another top right block right in the corner